corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/running-a-node.md

 ## Starting all nodes at once on a remote machine from the command line

-By default, a [Cordform](generating-a-node.md) task expects the nodes it generates to be run on the same machine where they were generated.
+By default, a [Cordform](generating-a-node.md) task will run all the generated nodes on the same host machine.
 In order to run the nodes remotely, you can deploy them locally and then copy them to a remote server.
 If after copying the nodes to the remote machine you encounter errors related to a `localhost` resolution, you should follow the additional steps below.